SPSCommerce/sps-api-standards/standards/request-response.md

 - HTTP `PATCH` Method **MUST** only update parts or certain fields of an entity in compliance with JSON Merge Patch semantics.
     - Fields that are not intended to be updated **MUST** not be provided in the request body.
-    - Fields that are intended to be removed, **MUS**T be set to `NULL` in the request body.
+    - Fields that are intended to be removed, **MUST** be set to `NULL` in the request body.
     - Arrays that are provided in a `PATCH` request **MUST** replace the entire array on the destination field.
 - HTTP `PATCH` Method **MUST NOT** be used to create a new entity on a collection.
 - HTTP `PATCH` Method **SHOULD** return a `204` status code for any success responses, other than asynchronous acceptance with a `202` status code.
-- HTTP `PATCH` Method **SHOULD** NOT return a response body that is an echo of the request body if they are the same.
+- HTTP `PATCH` Method **SHOULD NOT** return a response body that is an echo of the request body if they are the same.
 It is acceptable to return a similar resolved entity as a convenience from calling the GET method.
 - HTTP `PATCH` Method **SHOULD** return a `409` when a resource cannot be updated because it would result in an invalid, or be in opposition to any constraints, including any database or persistent storage constraints.
 - HTTP `PATCH` Method **SHOULD** be used when updating attributes of a resource collection.
 - HTTP `PATCH` Method **SHOULD** take advantage of the same `ETag` state validation, if required, for `PATCH` requests as described under HTTP `PUT` Method.